magento/magento2-page-builder/docs/reference/architecture.md

 ![Page Builder data flow](../images/data-flow.png)
 The following is a simple overview of the data flow:

-1. Page Builder's reader() reads the data from associated elements from the persisted rendered output of the master format.
-It does this by traversing through the content types DOM tree and searching for the associated elements as declared in the content types definition XML.
-Then it utilises the various attributes, styles and other configuration to read the data from the specific area of the DOM element.
+1. Page Builder's reader() reads the data from associated elements in the persisted rendered output of the master format.
+It does this by traversing through the content type's DOM tree and searching for the associated elements declared in the content types definition XML.
+Then it uses the various attributes, styles, and other configurations to read the data from the specific area of the DOM element.
 2. Page Builder's element converters convert the data for each data mapping entry () to an internal supported format if required, this ensures the data collected from the DOM nodes is compatible with Page Builder's internal data store and UI component fields.
-3. Page Builder's mass converters convert the data.
-For more details see [converter interface](../configurations/content-type-configuration.md). **[SUMMARIZE mass converters here]**
+3. Page Builder's mass converters can change data for all content type elements, not just one.
+For more details see [converter interface](../configurations/content-type-configuration.md).
 4. Page Builder creates its content types and populates the `Magento_PageBuilder/js/data-store` with data.
-5. End-users modify the data in the data store within the form editor or when using the various live-editing options on the stage.
+5. End-users change the data in the data store within the form editor or when using the various live-editing options on the stage.
 6. Page Builder converts the data using mass converters.
 7. Page Builder converts the data using element data converters.
 8. Page Builder updates the preview and master component observables.
-9. The stage is updated with the associated data from the preview update.
+9. Page Builder updates the stage with the associated data from the preview update.
-10. A render cycle of the master format is completed updating the underlying textarea with the changed content.
+10. Page Builder completes a render cycle of the master format, which updates the underlying textarea with the changed content.
-11. When the end-user initiates a save on the current edited parent entity to the Page Builder instance (for instance CMS page, catalog product) the rendered master format is saved in the same fashion any form of content is for this field.
+11. When the end-user saves the edited parent entity to the Page Builder instance (such as the CMS page or catalog product), Page Builder saves the rendered master format in the same way as any other content for the field.

 ### Mass converter

-A Mass converter changes data for all content type elements.
-Mass converters are defined per appearance.
+A mass converter changes data for all content type elements, not just one.
+You must define mass converters per appearance.
 For example, the content type for two elements, main and image, has data stored in the fields `border`, `border_color`, `border_width`, `background_image`.
-A mass converter allows you to change all these fields.
+A mass converter allows you to change all these fields, not just one of them.

-Any content type using background images will have a mass converter, in this example we use them to generate a JSON string to be placed into an attribute on an element for the storefront to render as a <style /> block.
+Any content type using background images will have a mass converter.
+In the following example, we use a mass converter to generate a JSON string for an attribute on an element for the storefront to render as a <style /> block.

 ```xml
 <converters>